SaulBurgos/easyLocator/README.md

      (bold text is the spreadsheetId)

-4. Call easyLocator with your selector and pass your spreadsheetId
+4. Call easyLocator with your selector and pass your spreadsheetId and teh google maps apiKey

 	$(*yourContainer*).**easyLocator**({
-           spreadsheetId: '1QM92ghpvJpRBryStWI-PWcRhpBSsYPva4XCXUxieXNU'
+          spreadsheetId: '1QM92ghpvJpRBryStWI-PWcRhpBSsYPva4XCXUxieXNU',
+          apiKey: 'YOUR GOOGLE MAP API KEY'
+   	})

 	*"youcontainer" must have height"*